 Understanding RV trailer weight ratings is one of the biggest learning curves for first-time RV buyers.
 These ratings are very important and cannot be overlooked.
 But there’s no need to be intimidated.
 Despite all of the acronyms, trailer weight ratings aren’t that difficult to understand.

 Seasoned RVers and newbies alike can benefit from a short refresher course in RV trailer weight ratings.
 Grab a pen and paper and get ready to go back to school (don’t worry, there won’t be a test at the end).
 Join Ian Baker as he runs through each rating in the short video above.
 Or, test your knowledge with our guide below.

-If you’re heading into your local Camping World to shop for RVs, bring your desired weight ratings with you.
+If you’re heading into your local Camping World to shop for RVs, including the new Happier Camper, bring your desired weight ratings with you.
 Find your tow vehicle’s capabilities ahead of time using Camping World’s Tow Capacity Finder tool.
 Narrow your search for the perfect RV by coming in prepared and in the know.

 Weight ratings are particularly important when towing travel trailers and fifth-wheels.
 But weight ratings also come into play for motorhomes too.
 Knowing these numbers will help you load your RV safely within its recommended limits.

 Also referred to as “Dry Weight,” the UVW is the weight of the RV without any liquids, passengers, or cargo.

 The weight of your RV with liquids, passengers, and cargo.

 *Tip: Wondering what your GVW is?
 Head to your nearest highway truck weigh station with your fully-loaded setup to get accurate numbers.